KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Ask them about the chickens hanging from the bottom
 , it also causes real motion sickness

-Sadly, we did learn that only 6%
+Sadly, we did learn that only 6% of Southwest pilots are women.
+Southwest supports the Women in Aviation organization and would love to change that.
 -->

 ![](southwest-headquarters-tour-2026/me-in-front-of-a-cae-simulator.jpg)